Erik Nielsen: Parliament

-Nielsen has been called "Yukon Erik", (a reference to wrestler Yukon Eric of the 1950s) but he has also been called "Velcro lips" for a tight-lipped reticence during his time in office.
+Nielsen was sometimes called "Yukon Erik", (a reference to wrestler Yukon Eric of the 1950s) but he was also called "Velcro lips" for a tight-lipped reticence during his time in office.
 The tenaciousness and aggressiveness that made Nielsen a successful Opposition MP made him a liability as a Cabinet minister as he gave the impression of being secretive and disdainful of criticism by the Opposition and the media.
 His habit of stonewalling questions had the effect of prolonging the shelf life of political scandals in Parliament, and thus hurt the government's reputation.
 This became most apparent during the Sinclair Stevens conflict-of-interest scandal, in which Mulroney was out of Parliament for two weeks while the opposition barraged Nielsen with questions.
 Shortly after Mulroney returned in June 1986, he forced both Nielsen and Stevens to resign from cabinet.

-Years afterward, future Deputy Prime Minister Sheila Copps would remark that the sacking of Nielsen made Mulroney "look decisive", when pointing out the importance of a deputy prime minister in protecting the prime minister from political damage during question period.
+Around this time, reports emerged in the press that Nielsen had engaged in illegal wiretapping of Liberal MPs in the 1960s.
+While Nielsen strongly denied the allegations, at Mulroney's insistence he ultimately gave a public apology for them.

-Nielsen resigned his seat in Parliament in January 1987 when he was given the position of chairman of the National Transportation Agency.
-He withdrew from the public service in 1992 to become president of Solar Engineering, Hawaii Inc. and Solar Electric Engineering Distributors Canada.
+Nielsen resigned his seat in Parliament in January 1987 when he was given the position of chairman of the National Transportation Agency; though at the time his resignation was widely believed to be a direct result of the Stevens and wiretapping scandals, others close to Nielsen have claimed that he always intended to retire to the private sector before the next scheduled federal election.
+In any event, the Progressive Conservatives lost Nielsen's seat to future New Democratic Party leader Audrey McLaughlin in the ensuing by-election.
+Nielsen withdrew from the public service in 1992 to become president of Solar Engineering, Hawaii Inc. and Solar Electric Engineering Distributors Canada.

 One of Nielsen's brothers was actor Leslie Nielsen.
 The relationship formed the premise of an HBO mockumentary titled The Canadian Conspiracy, comically alleging a Canadian subversion of the United States through its media.
 Nielsen was also a nephew of actor Jean Hersholt.

 Nielsen wrote a memoir, The House Is Not a Home (1989, ISBN 0-7715-9426-7), noted for its bracing directness both about his colleagues and about his own personal life.